kylejones200/psis_4700_applied_ai/webslides/weekdetail_Human-AI-Collaboration.md

 ## Complementary Strengths

-Humans: context, ethics, creativity.
+Humans: context, ethics, creativity
-AI: scale, speed, pattern detection.
+AI: scale, speed, pattern detection
 Collaboration = human goals + machine capability

 > This slide explores an important concept in applied AI.
 Understanding this material will help you make better decisions when evaluating opportunities and challenges in your field.